Gencarelli & Rimassa Law

 The owner is required to pay for all the damages and injuries caused by his/her dog including the dog bite as well as the injuries from the attack and pouncing of the dog on the victim.
 The fee for counseling to help the victim recover from the trauma of the attack has also been paid by the dog owner.
 Furthermore, the loss of income during the victim’s recovery period shall also be compensated for by the dog owner.

 The owner can also put forth the argument of comparative negligence, thus shifting some weight of the fault to the victim’s part.
 Under this argument, if it can be proven that the victim also contributed in some manner to what led to the occurrence of the dog bite, the dog owner can avoid being held “strictly liable” for the entire matter.
-However, this argument doesn’t nullify the fact that the victim has been bitten and some injury and damage has been caused, which requires compensation.
+However, this argument does not nullify the fact that the victim has been bitten and some injury and damage has been caused, which requires compensation.
 But there can be a reduction in the cost of compensation by the proportion of the victim’s fault.

 The victim must keep in mind that the New Jersey Dog Bite Law follows a strict deadline for filing the case with the state’s civil court.
 The deadline is set for two years from the date the dog bites event occurred.